White rice is my love language. Spoken like a true Cuban girl. Ha!

-- Rinse the rice.
-First things first, whether you’re making rice on the stove or in a rice cooker, you must rinse the rice thoroughly.
+- Rinse.
+First things first, you must rinse the rice thoroughly.
+This will remove any dust, debris, and starch so it doesn’t clump up while cooking.
 Using a strainer, rinse the rice under cool, running water until the water is clear.
-This will remove any dust, debris, and starch so it doesn’t clump up while cooking.

-- To cook rice on the stove.
-Into a large saucepan, add the oil, water, and salt.
-Bring to a boil then stir in the rice.
+- Cook.
+In a large saucepan, add the rice, water, oil, and salt.
+Bring to a boil.
 Reduce heat to low.
-Cover and simmer for 18-20 minutes until all the water is absorbed.
-DO NOT REMOVE THE LID.
-The steam is what helps it cook.
+Cover and simmer for about 15 minutes until the rice is tender and the water is absorbed.

-- Fluff the rice.
-Remove the saucepan from the heat after 20 minutes but do not remove the lid just yet.
-Wait about 5 minutes then uncover and fluff with a fork.
+- Fluff.
+Remove from the heat but do not open the lid for 5 minutes.
+Fluff with a fork.
+Serve and enjoy!